Presented by BHE Renewables and JUSTIN Vineyards and Winery

 Also sponsored by 93.3 KZOZ, New Times, Tribune, KSBY, The Movie Experience

-The 26th Annual King Vidor Award will be presented to Director/Screenwriter/Producer, Lawrence Kasdan.
+The 26th Annual King Vidor Award was presented to Director/Screenwriter/Producer, Lawrence Kasdan.

 With a long impressive list of screenwriting and directing credits, Lawrence Kasdan is the perfect honoree for our 26th Annual Career Achievement Award.
 His movies are an eclectic mix of genres, showing his vast range as an artist, much like the namesake of this award, King Vidor.